ray2day/ray2day/README.md

 Let me introduce myself: I’m Raymond van Hoorn (aka ray2day) C# / .NET developer and graphic designer.
 In this file you can read how I retrained and became a professional C# / .NET programmer and how I still am improving my C# and .NET coding skills.

-December 2021: I graduated post bachelor C# programming at Avans+ hoge school in 's-Hertogenbosch.
+December 2021: I graduated post bachelor C# programming at Avans+ hoge school in 's-Hertogenbosch.<br/>
-May 2022: I started gaining workexperience by working as backend developer in a team on a project of social interest for a half year.
+May 2022: I started gaining workexperience by working as backend developer in a team on a project of social interest for a half year.<br/>
-June 2022: I graduated to be a Professional Scrum Master (PSMI).
+June 2022: I graduated to be a Professional Scrum Master (PSMI).<br/>
-November 2022: Presentation of the mvp (Minimal Viable Product) for our project which was received well by the customer.
+November 2022: Presentation of the minimal viable product/demo of our project which was received well by the customer.<br/>
-  I was asked to continue along with project, but chose to apply for a paid job.
+  I was asked to continue along with project, but chose to apply for a paid job.<br/>
 December 2022: Started self-study again.
 Improving my skills, mainly focused on expanding my C# skills and my ASP.NET as also studying for the Pearson IT MTA: 98-361 Software Development Fundamentals-exam.